Calamophyton: Earliest-known forest

 In March 2024, paleontologists reported the discovery of an intact fossil forest of Calamophyton trees in the Hangman Sandstone Formation at Minehead, Somerset, England.
 As of the reporting date, it is the earliest forest yet discovered.
 At an age of 390 million years, the forest pre-dates the previously oldest-known example—a root system probably belonging to Archaeopteris, discovered in 2009 near Cairo, New York—by about four million years.
-In the Middle Devonian period, when the Calamophyton forest was alive, the Somerset region would have been adjacent to Germany and Belgium.
+In the Middle Devonian period, when the Calamophyton forest was alive, the Somerset region was adjacent to Germany and Belgium.

 According to Christopher Berry, one of the scientists involved in the discovery, the preservation of the Calamophyton fossil forest, with trees still in the positions where they grew, allows a direct, and unprecedented, examination of the local ecology.
 Of particular interest is the sedimentary system, in which the plants are seen capturing and stabilizing fluvial sediments.